Use of medical reports

 • Indications of the presence of scars, physical complaints and/or psychological symptoms coming from: (a) the MediFirst medical advice ‘to hear and to decide’; (b) the reports of the interviews; and (c) other medical documents.

 As written above, the Dutch law and policy provides that a forensic medical examination has to be done but only if the IND finds this relevant for the outcome of the examination of the asylum application.
-If this is the case, the IND asks an independent third party, namely the Dutch Forensic Institute (Nederlands Forensisch Instituut, NFI) or the Dutch Institute for Forensic Psychiatry and Psychology (Nederlands Instituut voor Forensische Psychiatrie en Psychologie, NIFP), to conduct the examination.[4]
+If this is the case, the IND asks an independent third party, namely the Dutch Forensic Institute (Nederlands Forensisch Instituut, NFI) and/or the Dutch Institute for Forensic Psychiatry and Psychology (Nederlands Instituut voor Forensische Psychiatrie en Psychologie, NIFP), to conduct the examination.[4]
 The IND bears the costs of this examination.
 Previous AIDA reports indicated that annually, approximately between 15-20 times, these organisations were asked by the State to perform a medical examination and to establish a medico-legal report.
-In 2022 it became clear, some journalist investigations brought to light the fact that only a handful of such medico legal reports were written annually.
+In 2022 journalist investigations brought to light the fact that only a handful of such medico legal reports were written annually.[5]
 That leads to the conclusion that the Dutch government is not fully fulfilling its obligation under article 18(1) of the recast Asylum Procedures Directive.

-If the asylum seeker is of the opinion that a forensic medical examination needs to be conducted, without the IND supporting this view, the asylum seeker can according to article 18(2) from the same Directive, seek one on his or her own initiative and costs.
+If the asylum seeker is of the opinion that a forensic medical examination needs to be conducted, without the IND supporting this view, the asylum seeker can according to article 18(2) from the same Directive, seek one on their own initiative and costs.
 The objective of such medico legal report is to establish the likelihood that the physical effects or psychological complaints reported by the asylum seeker actually stem from the facts as detailed in their asylum claim.
 Another objective can be to examine whether the physical and psychological situation of the asylum seeker might have affected a persons’ ability to detail their asylum claim in a complete, consistent and coherent manner in front of the IND.

-iMMO conducts a lengthy and thorough examination on the applicants’ physical and psychological signs and symptoms and assesses the correlation of these with the asylum seekers own account, using the qualifications of the Istanbul Protocol.
+IMMO conducts a lengthy and thorough examination on the applicants’ physical and psychological signs and symptoms and assesses the correlation of these with the asylum seekers own account, using the qualifications of the Istanbul Protocol.
 In its report, iMMO also comments on whether the physical and psychological situation of the asylum seeker might have affected their ability to tell his/her story in a complete, consistent and coherent manner, both in the past and in the present.

 From 2016, the Dutch Government did express a clear vision on the implementation of the Istanbul Protocol.[9]
 In the past, certain members of the government stated that the practice of the Dutch asylum system was in accordance with this Protocol, without specifying on which points.
 Amnesty International, the Dutch Council for Refugees and Pharos started a project in 2006 to promote the implementation of the Istanbul Protocol in the Dutch legislation, which resulted, inter alia, in a major publication on the issue.[10]
-This publication has been an inspiration for the national and European policy makers in asylum-related affairs.
+This publication has been an inspiration for the national and European policy makers in asylum-related affairs and still holds value today.
 One of the recommendations from the publication was to provide more awareness to vulnerable groups of asylum seekers prior to the processing of their asylum applications, which has been an important issue in the recast proposals of the Reception Conditions Directive and Asylum Procedures Directive.
 Another recommendation was to use medical evidence as supporting evidence in asylum procedures, which has been addressed by Article 18 of the recast Asylum Procedures Directive.[11]

 The main legal questions at this moment concerning the value of medico legal reports in the Dutch asylum procedure are: